Galaxy bulges and their massive black holes: a review: The -- relation

-Using updated and expanded data for 57 non-barred galaxies, taken from the sample of 89 galaxies in Savorgnan \& Graham (2014), the forward, inverse and average regression give a slope of 5.10, 6.48 and 5.79.
+Using updated and expanded data for 57 non-barred galaxies, taken from the sample of 89 galaxies in Savorgnan \& Graham (2015), the forward, inverse and average regression give a slope of 5.10, 6.48 and 5.79.
 Folding in the offset barred galaxies results in steeper slopes still, as seen with the McConnell \& Ma (2013) data.
-The increase to the slope over the past few years has largely come from increased black hole masses, and new data, at the high mass end.
+The increase to the slope over the past few years (see also Sabra et al.\ 2015 who report a slope of 4.60 using 89 galaxies and the `forward' linear regression) has largely come from increased black hole masses, and new data, at the high mass end.
 McConnell \& Ma (2013) additionally note that the flux-weighted velocity dispersion within one effective radius can be as much as 10--15\% lower in their massive galaxies when excluding data within the black hole's sphere-of-influence.
 This follows Graham et al.\ (2011) who noted that the velocity dispersion for M32's spheroid should be reduced from $\sim$75 km s$^{-1}$ to $\sim$55 km s$^{-1}$ (Tonry 1987) for exactly this reason.
 Increases to black hole masses have also come from efforts to account for dark matter halos, resulting in an average increase of $\sim$20\% (Schulze \& Gebhardt 2011; Rusli et al.\ 2103a), but as high as a factor of 2 in the case of M87 (Gebhardt \& Thomas 2009).
 Incorporating a dark matter halo is akin to relaxing the past assumption/simplification that the stellar mass-to-light ratio is constant with radius\footnote{This raises another issue which is yet to be properly addressed in the literature: not only do many spheroids have radial stellar population gradients, but most S\'ersic galaxies have nuclear star clusters in addition to massive black holes, and the assumption of a single stellar mass-to-light ratio when modelling the data to derive a black hole mass is therefore not appropriate.}.

 This new, slightly steeper, $M_{\rm bh}$--$\sigma$ relation for the non-barred galaxies suggests that if $L_{\rm sph} \propto \sigma^6$ (Lauer et al.\ 2007) for the core-S\'ersic galaxies, then one can expect to recover $M_{\rm bh} \propto L_{\rm sph}$ for the core-S\'ersic galaxies.
 If $L_{\rm sph} \propto \sigma^5$ (e.g.\ Schechter 1980) then one can expect to find $M_{\rm bh} \propto L^{6/5}_{\rm sph}$, suggestive of a second order effect on the picture of dry mergers maintaining a constant $M_{\rm bh}/L_{\rm sph}$ and $M_{\rm bh}/M_{\rm sph}$ ratio.
 Resolution to this minor query may simply require consistency with the regression analyses, or perhaps a careful bulge/disc separation of the galaxies involved (e.g.\ Laurikainen et al.\ 2005, 2011; Balcells et al.\ 2007a,b; Gadotti 2008; L\"asker et al.\ 2014a), because core-S\'ersic galaxies can contain a fast-rotating disc (e.g.\ Dullo \& Graham 2013; Krajnovi{\'c} et al.\ 2013).